WinVector/wrapr/extras/WraprImplementationUpdate.md

 The [development version](https://github.com/WinVector/wrapr) of our [`R`](https://cran.r-project.org) helper function `wrapr::let()` has switched from string-based substitution to abstract syntax tree based substitution (AST based subsitution, or language based substitution).

 I am looking for some feedback from `wrapr::let()` users already doing substantial work with `wrapr::let()`.
-If you are already using `wrapr::let()` please test if adding `subsMethod='langsubs'` works for you in the [current `CRAN` release](https://CRAN.R-project.org/package=wrapr), or please try the current development version (from GitHub).
+If you are already using `wrapr::let()` please test if the current [development version of `wrapr`](https://github.com/WinVector/wrapr) works with your code.
 If you run into problems: I apologize and please file a GitHub issue.

 The substitution modes
 ----------------------

 The development version of `wrapr::let()` now has three substitution implementations:

--   Language substitution (`subsMethod='langsubs'` the new default, also available as an option in the current `CRAN` release).
+-   Language substitution (`subsMethod='langsubs'` the new default).
 In this mode user code is captured as an abstract syntax tree (or parse tree) and substitution is performed only on nodes known to be symbols.
 -   String substitution (`subsMethod='stringsubs'`, the CRAN current default).
 In this mode user code is captured as text and then string replacement on word-boundaries is used to substitute in variable re-mappings.
 -   Substitute substitution (`subsMethod='subsubs'`, new to the development version).
 In this mode substitution is performed by `R`'s own `base::substitute()`.